crodriguez1a/machine-learning/projects/capstone/capstone_proposal_template.md

 I. Noise removal with FFTT and/or DBSCAN
   - Fast Fourier Transform noise reduction could potentially aide in removal of typical and expected noise frequencies.

-  - DBSCAN might be a better overall solution because it may protect sections that are valuable and candidates for substitution.
+  - DBSCAN might be a better overall solution because it may protect sections that are candidates for substitution.

    Points that are generally unreachable  from other points can be considered noise and can cleaned from the dataset.
 The threshold for noise should be high so as not to inadvertently remove data that can be substituted.

 II.
 Anomaly Detection with DBSCAN
   - For the purpose of this solution, anomalies should be distinguishable from noise.
 Anomalous data points should display more connectedness to points that represent the desired source audio.

-  To make this distinction, anomalous sections may require a separate analysis using audio-specific characteristics like Fourier properties
+  To make this distinction, anomalous sections may require a separate analysis using audio-specific characteristics like Fourier properties.

 III.
 Encoding of anomalous points as missing data, temporarily substituting with `None`